-Preventing the Buildup of Fats, Oils and Grease
+Preventing the Buildup of Fats, Oils, and Grease

-For residential buildings such as single family homes or condominiums, the prevention of fat, oil and grease buildup typically lies with each individual.
+For residential buildings such as single-family homes or condominiums, the prevention of fat, oil, and grease buildup typically lies with each individual.
 Some best practices to avoid the gross and costly results of FOG buildup include the following:

 - Recycle!
-Pour used cooking oil and grease into a large, sturdy plastic or wax-coated sealable container, no larger than 5-gallons, and take it to a SWA Home Chemical and Recycling Center or similar facility when the container is full.
+Pour used cooking oil and grease into a large, sturdy plastic or wax-coated sealable container, no larger than 5-gallons, and take it to an SWA Home Chemical and Recycling Center or similar facility when the container is full.

 - Wipe greasy cooking utensils with a paper towel before washing.
 A large amount of FOG buildup comes from washing greasy dishes.

 - Minimal use of garbage disposals will help reduce blockages in your kitchen sinks from food particles combining with grease in the pipe.